terathomas/terathomas.github.io/index.md

 ![TopRevenue](https://terathomas.github.io/images/TopRevenue.jpg)

 This chart represents the top 15 highest earning codes within this sample.
-Note, some of the most frequently ordered codes are *not* the highest earning (as shown by the green highlighting).
+Note, some of the most frequently ordered codes are *not* the highest earning (as shown by the green and orange highlighting).

 ![Var](https://terathomas.github.io/images/Var.jpg)